Linuxamans/CTF_Challenges/README.md

 # CTF_Challenges
 Capture the flags

-Write up for a miscellaneous challenge in our college CTF held by Team Invader.
+Write up for a miscellaneous challenge conducted by Team Invader in our college.